Adephumie/my-DevOps-projects-documentation/AUX-Project/aux-project-setup.md

 Create a shell script that reads a csv file containing the first name of the users to be onboarded.

+A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
+A CSV file stores tabular data in plain text format.
+Each line of the file is a data record.
+You can use while shell loop to read comma-separated cvs file.

 1. Create the project folder called `users-script`:

    ```